 This post contains affiliate links; as an Amazon associate, I earn from qualifying purchases.

 #1: Make a House Your Home by Hanging Pictures

 Whatever your taste in art, having pictures on the walls that remind you of happy times or beautiful places help personalize your home.
-We haven’t hung pictures in three of the seven places we’ve lived because we knew they were transitional or short-term homes.
-When we’ve hung those pictures again in the next home, I’ve realized how much I miss them—how much they add to our home.
+We didn’t hang pictures in three of the places we lived because we knew they were transitional or short-term homes.
+When did hang those pictures again in the next home, I’ve realized how much I missed them—how much they add to our home.

-If your landlord doesn’t like even picture holes in the walls, use Command picture hanging strips (affiliate link).
+If your landlord doesn’t like even picture holes in the walls, use Command picture hanging strips.
 I’ve used these in nearly all of our places and never had a problem with them.
 They are easy to use and come off clean.